rikes/datagrowth/_posts/2017-03-01-uav-haptic-control-pt2.md

 * Clean up the code
 * Review offb_node.cpp timings (especially refresh rates)

 [Here](https://github.com/msadowski/px4_falcon) you can find the repo with all the code I created.
-Feel free to fork, I'm more than happy to accept pull requests!
+Feel free to fork, and do pull requests!